 Called 2013 Email Bryan

-Bryan was called to the Bar in 2013 and completed his pupillage at Parklane Plowden in 2015/2016.
+Bryan was called to the Bar in 2013 and completed his pupillage at Parklane Plowden.

 Bryan is Public Access qualified and is therefore able to accept instructions directly from members of the public in suitable cases.

-Bryan acts in both matrimonial and non-matrimonial, property and finance matters, but in particular:-
+Bryan acts in non-matrimonial property and finance matters.
+In particular:-

 Inter-family loan disputes and issues of enforceability.